petra1/a_quiz/README.md

 2. The ‘Start Quiz’ button on the start screen should lead to the question screen when the user clicks on it.
 3. When the user has answered the last question, the result screen should be displayed.
 4. In the result screen, make all text widgets with the questions, the correct answers and the user's answers inside the same size.
 But make sure that no text is cut off.
+5. Use the colour pink and font size 18 for an incorrect answer from the user.
+6. Use the same background colour for an incorrect answer from the user as for correct answers.
+7. Use bold font for an incorrect answer from the user.